nrlab-CRUK/TAP/docs/quickstart.md

 ## Retrieve FASTQ files for a given sequencing run

-We recommend use of the `kickstart` tool, provided by the Bioinformatics Core as part of the Genomic Sequencing service, for retrieving your FASTQ sequence data files.
+We use a download tool that fetches information from the CRUK-CI Clarity sequencing LIMS system and the Rosenfeld group's sample tracking database to form driver files for the Trim and Align Pipeline (TAP) and downstream processing.
+It also fetches sequenced FASTQ files from the CRUK-CI sequencing file store.

+More details about the download tool can be found in [TAP_Tools Github Repository](https://github.com/nrlab-CRUK/TAP_Tools/tree/master).

-Note that `kickstart` is a Java tool that requires Java 17 or later.
+Note that the download tool is a Java tool that requires Java 17 or later.

 Create or navigate to a directory in which the pipeline will be run and run the following command to fetch the sequence data for a specified SLX pool ID:

 ```
-/home/bioinformatics/software/pipelines/kickstart/current/bin/kickstart -m MiSeq -f "Library Type" -f "Index Type" -l SLX-21619
+/scratcha/nrlab/TAP_resources/tools/taptools-1.0-SNAPSHOT/bin/download -m MiSeq -l SLX-21619
 ```

 Note that we restricted the FASTQ files to just the MiSeq Nano QC run using the